Arafa-microsys/Projects/README.md

 # Projects
-These are the Arduino codes concerning the tutorials represented in my Youtube Channel: https://www.youtube.com/user/arafamicrosystems
+These are the Arduino Sketches concerning the tutorials represented in my Youtube Channel: https://www.youtube.com/user/arafamicrosystems